Calcium During Breastfeeding – Importance and Requirement

 1. Improves Bone Health

 While breastfeeding, calcium deficiency is quite possible since the baby’s requirement for calcium increases as it grows.
 This requirement is fulfilled by drawing calcium from the mother through the mother’s milk.
-Therefore, nursing mothers should take an adequate amount of calcium to make up for the loss of calcium in their body.
+Therefore, nursing mothers should take an adequate amount of calcium to make up for the loss of calcium in their bodies.

 2. Improves Oral Health